archernar/vimsetup/README.md

 j       : Move cursor down
 k       : Move cursor up
 l       : Move cursor right

-### Movements Within A Line
-$       : Move cursor to the end of the line
-0       : Move cursor to the beginning of the line
-^       : Move cursor to first non-blank character in line fx      : Find next occurrence of character 'x'
-Fx      : Find previous occurrence of character 'x' tx      : Go towards next occurrence of character 'x' (stops right before it) Tx      : Go towards previous occurence of character 'x' (stops right before it) ;       : Repeat previous f, F, t, or T movement forwards ,       : Repeat previous f, F, t, or T movement backwards

-### Word Movements
-w       : Move cursor forwards to start of word (letters, digits, underscores) W       : Move cursor forwards to start of WORD (non-blank characters) b       : Move cursor backwards to start of word
-B       : Move cursor backwards to start of WORD e       : Move cursor forwards to end of word
-E       : Move cursor forwards to end of WORD ge      : Move cursor backwards to end of word gE      : Move cursor backwards to end of WORD

-### Sentence Movements
-)       : Move cursor to next sentence
-(       : Move cursor to previous sentence

-### Paragraph Movements
-}       : Move cursor to next paragraph
-{       : Move cursor to previous paragraph

-### Moving To Specific Lines
-gg      : Move cursor to first line of document
-G       : Move cursor to last line of document
-{num}G  : Move cursor to line {num}
-{num}j  : Go {num} lines down
-{num}k  : Go {num} lines up
-H       : Move cursor to line at the top of the window M       : Move cursor to the line at the middle of the window L       : Move cursor to the line at the bottom of the window

-### Parenthesis, Bracket, Curly Brace and Method Navigation
-%       : Find next parenthesis/bracket/brace and jump to match
-[(      : Go to previous unmatched (
-[{      : Go to previous unmatched {
-])      : Go to next unmatched )
-]}      : Go to next unmatched }
-]m      : Go to next start of method (Java like languages) ]M      : Go to next end of method
-[m      : Go to previous start of method
-[M      : Go to previous end of method

-### Screen Related Cursor Movements
-Ctrl-F  : Move cursor forwards one full screen
-Ctrl-B  : Move cursor backwards one full screen
-Ctrl-D  : Move cursor down half a screen
-Ctrl-U  : Move cursor up half a screen

-### Scrolling While Leaving Cursor In Place
-zz      : Place current cursor line in the middle of the window zt      : Place current cursor line at the top of the window zb      : Place current cursor line at the bottom of the window Ctrl-E  : Scroll down a single line, leaving cursor in place Ctrl-Y  : Scroll up a single line, leaving cursor in place

-## Search Movements
-/pattern : Search forward for pattern
-?pattern : Search backward for pattern
-* : Search forward for the word under or in front of the cursor
-#        : Search backward for the word under or in front of the cursor
-n        : Repeat last search in same direction
-N        : Repeat last search in opposite direction

 ## Navigating The Jump List
 Ctrl-O   : Go to the previous cursor position in the jump list